Courses that fulfill

 Investigates several aspects of Japanese language and culture through a variety of media, literatures and films.
 Students engage in projects and build independent research skills.
 Taught in English and Japanese.
 Reading materials in English and Japanese.
 Prerequisite: Advanced language skills or consent of the instructor.
 (D-I)

-JAPN 383 JAPANESE CULTURE AND SOCIETY (3 credits)
+*JAPN 383 TOPICS IN JAPANESE II (3 credits)

 JAPN 407 TRANSLATION: THEORY AND PRACTICE (3 credits)